Applications to the Interdisciplinary PhD should include a detailed proposal of study in addition to the relevant forms listed here.

 - Literature review - situate your project in relation to related work in the relevant fields, and show your knowledge of current related research.

 - Supervisory committee - provide a brief justification for the supervisors and the disciplines involved in your research project.

 Tip: Remember at each step of the proposal to maintain strong grounds for the interdisciplinary nature of your research project; if it ca be done within one discipline, then you should be applying to that discipline for PhD study.

 For more information regarding Memorial's Interdiciplinary PhD program or to submit an application please visit our Become a Graduate Student website.

-If you have questions regarding the program please contact the Program Secretary, Mr. Peter Kerrivan by phone at (709) 864-2435 or by e-mail via email@example.com
+If you have questions regarding the program please contact the Acting Program Secretary, Ms. Krista Shea by phone at (709) 864-2435 or by e-mail via email@example.com